-Since inception, JAG has helped change the lives of almost 10,000 students in Nevada.
-This growth was accomplished with state government and private enterprise joining together to create a diverse funding base for a program that yields 94% plus graduation rates and cuts youth unemployment in half among youth participants.
-Strada Education Network, AT&T, and MGM Resorts International have joined in funding this expanded effort across Nevada
+Since inception, JAG has helped change the lives of over 11,000 students in Nevada.
+This growth has been accomplished with state government and private enterprise joining together to create a diverse funding base for a program that yields 97% graduation rates and cuts youth unemployment in half among youth participants.

 Led by Executive Director Cantú, the management team is responsible for carrying out the business of the organization, ensuring that the strategic direction set forth by the board of directors is followed, and confirming that the fiscal and programmatic elements of the program are carried out efficiently and effectively.
 Dr. Cantú is assisted by the Director of Finance and Operations, Debbie Tarantino, whose main role is to ensure that the organization operates in a fiscally efficient manner that complies with generally accepted accounting principles.
 Dr. Cantú and Ms. Tarantino have assembled a dynamic, results-driven team, whose performance is best demonstrated by the stellar outcomes of the organization.

 Oversight of the program in a geographically vast state like Nevada necessitated that two offices be established to conduct the business of the nonprofit.
 The office where the executive director resides is located on the Charleston campus of College of Southern Nevada in Las Vegas.
 A satellite office located in Reno houses JAG’s Director of Business Development, JAG Coordinator and Education to Employment (E2E) Facilitator who provide service and support to the programs in Western and rural Nevada..